 EXTERNAL CONDITIONS, WEATHER

-In the event unusual conditions necessitate the rescheduling, curtailment, or cancellation of games, the Tournament Committee shall have absolute authority to make the changes in order to best serve the interests by a certain time period.
+In the event unusual conditions necessitate the rescheduling, curtailment, or cancellation of games, the Tournament Committee shall have absolute authority to make necessary changes in order to best serve the interests of all participants.
+This may include shortening the length of games, determining Champions based on division points or by flipping a coin in lieu of playing a final match if both teams are exactly even in all tie breaker scenarios.
+If teams have already played each other in group play and their finals match is canceled before half time the team that won during group play will be determined the Champion.
 Games that reach halftime will be considered complete and the scores will stand.

-Within five (5) days after notification that the team is not accepted by their application.
+• Within five (5) days after notification that the team has not been accepted.

-Within five (5) days upon cancellation of the tournament.
+• Within five (5) days of cancellation of the tournament.

-Within ten (10) days of withdrawal request of the application by a team prior to acceptance of that application by the tournament.
+• Within ten (10) days of request of withdrawal of the application by a team before acceptance of the application by the tournament.

 In any FYSA sanctioned match a break will be given at the midpoint of each half of regulation time and at the end of each overtime period (if played) for player hydration.
 This break will be given at a normal stoppage of play and it is mandatory for any FYSA sanctioned match during which the air temperature is or is expected to reach eighty-five (85) degrees.

 Following the completion of each championship game, the two competing teams’ players will present themselves to the Game Site Coordinator for the presentation of awards.

 The Tournament Committee, FYSA and/or host affiliate will not be responsible for any expense incurred by any team due to cancellation in whole or in part of this tournament.